5 Ways for Caregivers to Build Retirement Savings

 Creating a budget to understand what you can afford to save for the future is a wise move.

-Consider working with a financial advisor who may be able to advise you on how to structure your retirement plan and review it with you regularly.
+Consider working with a financial advisor who can help you structure your retirement plan and review it regularly.

-Caring for an older family member who is struggling financially can also be a window into the importance of financial planning.
+Caring for an older family member who is struggling financially can also highlight the importance of financial planning.
 Learn from their experiences to help you plan for your own future.

 2. Fund your retirement account

-A 65-year-old couple could need about $315,000, post-taxes, to cover health care expenses in retirement.
+A 65-year-old couple may need about $315,000 in post-tax dollars to cover health care expenses in retirement.
 This number doesn’t even include long-term care or over-the-counter medication.

 That’s a hefty bill to stare down, but making retirement account contributions a priority can help you store funds for the future – with the benefit of compound interest, to boot.

-A lot of employers also match retirement funds, giving their employees access to free money.
-If you work full time, make sure you contribute enough to your plan to qualify for the match.
+Many employers also match retirement contributions, giving employees access to free money.
+If you work full-time, make sure you contribute enough to your plan to qualify for the match.

 3. Take advantage of all savings opportunities